“Let food be thy medicine, and medicine be thy food” Hippocrates

 I believe in my body’s ability to heal; I believe in the wisdom of our planet, that Mother Nature already has everything we need to prevent disease and to heal; and I believe that healthcare begins in the home.

-In my quest for remission from juvenile rheumatoid arthritis (which you can read in About) I have become more conscious about what I put into my body and onto my body and eventually came to a realisation: the quality of our modern food has been severely degraded due to factory farming, mass production and over-processing of raw goods.
+In my quest for remission from juvenile rheumatoid arthritis (which you can read in About) I have become more conscious about what I put into my body and on to my body and eventually came to a realisation: the quality of our modern food has been severely degraded due to factory farming, mass production and over-processing of raw goods, leading to even the soil now being deficient in the trace minerals it always held.

 In our grandparents’ lifetimes, all food was ‘organic.’
 Today our fruit and vegetables are covered in dangerous amounts of chemicals like pesticides and insecticides.
 Animals are mass farmed in cruel conditions and are pumped full of antibiotics and hormones, which remain in the meat and are carried through to dairy and eggs.